angzeli/bib-referencing-tutorial/README.md

 - How to connect it to your main `.tex` file
 - How to use `\cite{}` and compile references
 - Common bibliography styles (ACS, RSC, Nature, etc.)
-- Bonus tips on organizing large `.bib` files and generating entries automatically
+- Bonus tips on organising large `.bib` files and generating entries automatically